accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 1. Identify pre-recorded time-based media with captions on the screen.
 1. Modify the subtitle presentation settings from the platform:
 	- Go to Settings &gt; Accessibility &gt; Caption preferences &gt; Caption size and style;
-	- Define one or more of the following parameters: text size, colour, caption border style, background colour or background opacity.
+	- Define one or more caption presentation parameters from the customisation options provided by the platform, for example: caption size, colour, caption border style, background colour, background opacity, etc. (Note: the standard does not give a precise list of parameters that must be defined, so the possibility of modifying a single caption characteristic is sufficient to make the criterion compliant).
-1. Check that the platform settings are applied to the captions.
+1. Check that the settings defined at platform level are applied to the captions.
-1. If this is not the case, check the media for a function that allows you to modify the captions presentation parameters.
+1. If this is not the case, look for a feature on the screen that allows you to change the caption presentation settings (on-screen or directly from the media player).
-1. Check that the parameters defined above are applied to the captions.
+1. Check that the defined parameters are applied to the captions.
 1. If this is the case, the criterion is validated.

 ##### Mapping {class="disclosure mapping"}